 I used a combination of sources to write the backup script:

-Since both articles give a detailed walkthrough of a typical archive-then-prune workflow, I won’t go into great detail here.
+Hetzner article give a detailed walkthrough of a typical archive-then-prune workflow, I won’t go into great detail here.
 Borg usage docs are also very useful, especially when writing command arguments.

 #!/bin/sh